 Latin America is the fastest-growing region for US companies specifically.
 Colombia, Mexico, and Argentina offer near-identical timezone overlap with US teams, strong tech talent, and competitive rates.
 The 4-6 hour flight time for in-person meetings doesn’t hurt either.

-Africa is the emerging frontier.
-Nigeria and Kenya are gaining traction in tech and digital roles, with a rapidly growing developer population and competitive salaries.
+Africa, where Nigeria and Kenya are rapidly building developer populations and competitive salary structures, represents the emerging frontier for global hiring teams.
 Coverage through EOR providers in African markets is expanding but still uneven - check that your provider has direct operations (not just subcontractors) in your target country.

-Regardless of region, finding qualified candidates in markets you don't know well is the hard part.
-That's where AI-powered candidate sourcing becomes essential.
-Instead of relying on local job boards you're unfamiliar with, AI sourcing scans global talent databases to surface candidates who match your requirements - even in markets where you have no recruiting presence.
+Regardless of region, finding qualified talent in markets you don’t know well is the hard part.
+That’s where AI-powered candidate search becomes essential.
+Instead of relying on local job boards you’re unfamiliar with, AI talent platforms scan global databases to surface workers who match your requirements - even in markets where you have no recruiting presence.

 How to Hire a Remote Employee Through an EOR: Step by Step

-The full workflow from deciding to hire internationally to having an employee onboarded typically takes 2-4 weeks.
-Here's how each phase works.
+From first decision to onboarded employee, the full workflow typically takes 2-4 weeks.
+Here’s how each phase works.

 Step 1: Source Candidates in Your Target Market

-- Local job boards: Works if you know the market (Indeed Germany, Seek in Australia, Catho in Brazil).
+- Regional job boards: Works if you know the market (Indeed Germany, Xing for DACH hiring, Seek in Australia, Catho in Brazil).
 Time-intensive and requires market-specific knowledge.

 - LinkedIn Recruiter: Decent for Europe and English-speaking markets.
 Limited in parts of Asia, Latin America, and Africa.
 Expensive at $10K+/year.

-- AI sourcing platforms: Scan global databases without needing market-specific knowledge.
+- AI talent platforms: Scan global databases without needing market-specific knowledge.
 Pin searches 850M+ profiles with 100% coverage in North America and Europe, automating outreach across email, LinkedIn, and SMS.

-The sourcing phase is where most remote hiring processes bottleneck.
+International hiring processes most commonly bottleneck at the sourcing phase.
 Companies that use AI sourcing cut their time-to-fill to approximately 2 weeks.
 Manual sourcing in unfamiliar international markets often stretches to 6-10 weeks.

-Pin's multi-channel outreach hits a 48% response rate - see how it works.
+Pin’s AI outreach delivers 5x better response rates than industry averages - see how it works.

 Step 2: Interview and Select